By Deanna Tolliver

 The bugs don’t like cold weather so they seek warmer places to overwinter.
 They can crawl through tiny cracks in houses and RVs, and remain immobile for several months.
 There are reports of infestations of more than 26,000 of them in just one house!
 With warmer weather, they wake up looking for food and mates.

 “I saw one crawl into a space near my front fender,” said Woodbury.
-“There was no way I could reach him.”
+“There was no way I could reach it.”

 Let’s say you visited the northeast in your RV last fall and then headed for warmer climes, say Texas, for the winter.
 If stink bugs were hiding in your RV, you may not know it until the furnace came on or the outside temperatures warmed up and woke them up.